MarceloDev100/c-sharp-hashcode-equals-set-dictionary/Project1/README.md

 ### Project1 (Equals and GetHashCode methods)

-:arrow_right: Pre-defined types already have implementation to that operations.
+:arrow_right: Predefined types already have implementation to that operations.

 :arrow_right: __Equals:__